PennyLaneAI/pennylane/doc/tutorials/advanced_usage.rst

     g1 = qml.grad(circuit1, argnum=0)
     g1(np.pi/2)

 we would get an error message.
-The reason for this is that the `gradient <https://en.wikipedia.org/wiki/Gradient>`_ is only defined for scalar functions, i.e., functions which return a single value.
-In the case where the QNode returns multiple expectation values, this is obviously not the case.
-The correct differential operator to use in that case is the `Jacobian matrix <https://en.wikipedia.org/wiki/Jacobian_matrix_and_determinant>`_.
+This is because the `gradient <https://en.wikipedia.org/wiki/Gradient>`_ is only defined for scalar functions, i.e., functions which return a single value.
+In the case where the QNode returns multiple expectation values, the correct differential operator to use in that case is the `Jacobian matrix <https://en.wikipedia.org/wiki/Jacobian_matrix_and_determinant>`_.
 This can be accessed in PennyLane as :func:`~.jacobian`:

 >>> j1 = qml.jacobian(circuit1, argnum=0)
 >>> j1(np.pi/2)